-Why do I ask for an mfile separately?
+Why do I ask for a mfile separately?

-There are two reasons: 1) Your mfile is put through a plagiarism checker along with mfiles from previous semesters.
+There are two reasons: 1) Sometimes, while grading your project, the grader may not follow your logic.
+So, the grader may need to run your mfile.
+2) Your mfile is put through a plagiarism checker along with mfiles from current and previous semesters.
 Some overlap is expected because of the nature of the program.
 Each program that is flagged for plagiarism is looked at manually as well for it to progress to an academic dishonesty case.
-2) Sometimes, while grading your project, the grader may not follow your logic.
-So, the grader may need to run your mfile.